gclem/esp8266_poolex_heatpump_controller/README.md

 You'll need a converter from 12v to 5v with minimum of 2A.

-5V power supply from the converter will supply the MAX485, and the ESP8266 (Wemos here).
+5V power supply from the converter will supply the MAX485 (GND and vcc), and the ESP8266 (Wemos here) (5v and GND pin).

  ## Heat pump Panel to MAX485 interface